YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 During this process, the resource store also does the following:

-- pre-calculates ("resolving") which resource versions are used for each version of the mojit.
+- pre-calculates ("resolves") which resource versions are used for each version of the mojit.
-- keeps track of application-level resources (archetypes, commands, config files, and middleware).
+- also keeps track of application-level resources (archetypes, commands, config files, and middleware).
-- provides methods for events, including those specialized for `aspect-orient programming (AOP) <http://en.wikipedia.org/wiki/Aspect-oriented_programming>`_.
+- provides methods and events, including those specialized for `aspect-orient programming (AOP) <http://en.wikipedia.org/wiki/Aspect-oriented_programming>`_.
 - explicitly uses the addons :ref:`selector <intro-selector>` and :ref:`config <intro-config>`.